TeslaSSH/Redq/Readme.md

 - Chooose an option that says "install Bot" and then follow the prompts

-5. Now when done, go back to Telegram and open a chat with the bot you just created and then verify yourself as a super user using the `/verify` command and the secret key obtained during or after installation.
+5. Now when done, go back to Telegram and open a chat with the bot you just created and start adding, removing and renewing users among others without leaving Telegram.

 ## Usage

 - Just use the bot Buttons to interract directly with your server.
-- While its a good practice to reboot a server sometimes, the current version of the bot wont run automatically after reboot.
-You will need to back to the server and access the bot menu.
-From the bot menu, select "Restart Bot"
+- Regardless of whether you reboot the server or not, the bot will just persistently run unless stopped by you via the bot menu.
 - To Access Bot Manager Menu on the server side, just type `bot` into the terminal

 ## BOT FUNCTIONALITIES